chickensoft-games/GodotEnv/GoDotAddon/README.md

 # GoDotAddon

-Addon manager for Godot, written in C#.
-Uses a flat dependency graph, like the [tools of old][bower].
-Provided as a `dotnet` tool for .NET 5 or 6 that can be run from the command line.
-Relies on a local installation of git.
+Command-line addon manager for Godot, written in C# and supplied as a dotnet tool for .NET 5 or 6.
+Uses a flat dependency graph and the system git installation to download and install dependencies from git url's.

+Inspired by the [tools of old][bower].

 ## Installation